june07/nimv3/README.md

 [![If you didn't know, you can simply type about:_<port> to attach the debugger](/images/Screenshot%202024-08-28%20155105.png)](https://blog.june07.com/just-got/)<br><br>
 **`about: ` is > than `about::inspect`...**

-**NiM intelligently manages the browser DevTools window/tab lifecycle and the V8 debugger process to an extent that is not possible otherwise.**
+**NiM** intelligently manages the DevTools window/tab lifecycle and the V8 debugger process, offering capabilities beyond what's typically possible.

 Besides being the [OG solution to the problem of copy/paste DevTools URL's or continue opening/closing tabs/windows](https://nim.june07.com/#og), NiM continues to offer many additional benefits outside of that original use case.

-### NiM Provides Developers with LOTS of Options...
+## NiM Provides Developers with LOTS of Options...

 |![alt text](/images/Screenshot%202024-08-28%20160623.png)|![alt text](/images/Screenshot%202024-08-28%20160756.png)|
 |---|---|
 ![alt text](/images/Screenshot%202024-08-28%20160822.png)||

-### And Many Benefits
+## And Many Features
+- **🔧 Manage and Monitor Debugging Sessions**
-* Manage and monitor local and remote debugging sessions
+  - Control both local and remote debugging sessions with ease.

+- **🛠️ Flexible DevTools Control**
-* Manual or automatic control of DevTools interface
+  - Choose between manual or automatic control of the DevTools interface.
-* Open DevTools in a new tab or window
+  - Open DevTools in a new tab or window as needed.
-* Make DevTools focused or inactive on start
+  - Set DevTools to be *focused* or *inactive* upon start.

+- **⚙️ Customization and Performance**
-* Customize duration between v8 Inspector probes
+  - Adjust the duration between V8 Inspector probes to suit your needs.
-* Receive **helpful notifications** from 3rd party services such as your CI/CD pipeline
+  - Receive **helpful notifications** from third-party services, such as your CI/CD pipeline.

+- **🔄 Version Management**
-* Quickly **hot-swap DevTools versions** on the fly within the same browser to work around any upstream bugs in Chrome/Edge DevTools
+  - Quickly **hot-swap DevTools versions** within the same browser to avoid upstream bugs in Chrome/Edge DevTools.

+- **📂 Enhanced Organization**
-* **DevTools tab grouping** for improved organization and separation of concerns
+  - Utilize **DevTools tab grouping** for better organization and separation of concerns.

+- **🔍 Debugging Efficiency**
-* **Resume debugging to the first breakpoint** when using `--inspect-brk`
+  - Resume debugging at the *first breakpoint* when using `--inspect-brk`.
-* Capture **debugging statistics**
+  - Capture **debugging statistics** to analyze and optimize your debugging process.

 # Install
 Installing is as simple as installing from either browser app store: